How to compare home and contents insurance

 Underinsuring yourself

-Going for the cheapest possible cover may run the risk of underinsurance – this is when the amount you have insured your building and contents for isn’t enough to cover the full cost of rebuilding, repairing or replacing your home and its contents, following a claim.
+This happens when the amount you’ve insured your building and contents for isn’t enough to cover the full cost of rebuilding, repairing or replacing your home and its contents following an insured event.

 We all want our home and belongings protected against life’s surprises.